Before we show how to mount LittleFS on Linux, let’s have a quick overview of its benefits and features.

 How to check that mounting is completed

-If the whole image create process is done successfully, we can restart our MCU and you should be able to see the content shown in the picture below.
+If the whole image create process is done successfully, we can restart our MCU and the content shown in the picture below should be displayed.